© Crown copyright 2020

 Technical information about this website’s accessibility

-[Note: this form of wording is legally required, so don’t change it.]
+[Note: this form of wording is legally required, so do not change it.]

 [Name of organisation] is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.